When it comes to training shoes vs running shoes vs walking shoes, different physical activities call for the right

-I went to an orthodontist who measured me for some orthotics (shoe inserts) and who assured me that the best way to deal with an over supinating gait (under pronation) was to wear a neutral shoe and use properly fitted inserts.
+I went to a podiatrist who measured me for some orthotics (shoe inserts) and who assured me that the best way to deal with an over supinating gait (under pronation) was to wear a neutral shoe and use properly fitted inserts.
 So I believe that searching for shoes for supinating is unnecessary and probably a bad idea.

 The type of sneakers we wear

 My site co-editor and co-creator, Penny and I had a number of discussions on how we viewed our selection of running shoes and cross training shoes for different activities.
-First we had to define the activities or, as it turned out, define the times we wear which shoes.
+First, we had to define the activities or, as it turned out, define the times we wear which shoes.
 That happened to be a more revealing question.

 We are in the over 50s club and so we took ourselves back to when I was running marathons and training 50 miles plus a week and when Penny was full time running gym classes of all types as well as one on one personal training.

 An overview of the type of athletic shoes we wore is…

 When wearing shoes at all we, almost totally, wore some sort of sports shoe.
-For me, the exceptions were when work necessitated the donning of a suit otherwise we would both wear sneakers for general informal wear – well they are really comfortable.
+For me, the exceptions were when work necessitated the donning of a suit otherwise we would both wear cross training shoes for general informal wear – well they are really comfortable.